Diplomatic missions

 Website: www.mfa.bg/embassies/india

-The Embassy of Nepal in Moscow has been accredited for Bulgaria.
+The Embassy of Nepal in Berlin is accredited to Bulgaria.

 Embassy of Nepal in Berlin, Germany